techcat-dev/Braixen-Simulator/README.md

 _______________________________________________________________________________________________

-Cross-Compiling on Linux (Or WSL) for Windows
+Cross-Compiling on Linux (Or WSL) for Windows:

 Download braixen-simulator.c and run these commands to compile a binary: